citrouille86/spring-batch-3/README.md

-# SpringBatch 3 + SpringBoot
+# SpringBatch 3 + SpringBoot 1.5

-Old SpringBatch Fwk with SpringBoot
+SpringBatch with SpringBoot